 The Supplier shall, at its option, replace the defective goods, credit or refund the price of the defective goods in full including reasonable carriage costs.

 However, this warranty does not apply in the circumstances described in clause 11.2

 11.2 The warranty in clause 11.1 does not apply to any defect in the Products arising from:

 - wilful damage, abnormal storage or working conditions, accident, negligence by you or by any third party;

-- if you fail to operate or use the Products in accordance with the user instructions or our recommendations
+- if you fail to use the Products in accordance with the user instructions or our recommendations